 The Traditional Software Development Loop

-Let’s start by looking at the traditional software development loop.
-Data scientists and AI engineers are just a special kind of software developers, and if you are creating apps in production both the traditional software development loop and the AI development loop are important to understand and master.
+Let’s start by understanding the traditional software development loop.
+Data scientists and AI engineers are just a special kind of software developers, and if you are creating full apps for production it will often contain some parts to be managed using the traditional software development loop, so lets make sure we understand it.

 Inner Loop